[Updated 18th March 2020]

-Blog articles are used as a newsfeed and to flag changes to the more static pages, new features and so on.
-There is also a Sabrinaflu Facebook Group where the Sabrinaflu team and group members post regularly.
+Blog articles have, historically, been used as a newsfeed and to flag changes to the more static pages, new features and so on, but for reasons of health, age and so on, maintenance of the blog as a living resource will now be discontinued, so it’s unlikely that there will be new articles/pages/features; a number of obsolete features are being removed; and changes to the remaining pages will happen rarely, if at all.
+There is, however, a Sabrinaflu Facebook Group where the Sabrinaflu team and group members post regularly.

 This is Sabrina, the nymph who gives her name to the River Severn (or the goddess of the Severn in Brythonic mythology) and has little to do with the 50s/60s starlet of the same name or any teenage witches.
 Here she’s seen sitting in a pool in The Dingle at the Quarry Park, Shrewsbury.
 She is in the process of sticking her finger in her ear before singing an agricultural ballad, probably from the repertoire of Fred Jordan.